Leveraging temporal features of the divergence quantifier of recurrence plot to detect chaos in conservative systems: Time behavior of

+numerically, we find $\gamma_{\textrm{cht}}=-0.44$.
+The 16th and 84th percentiles of the samples all show a narrow gap.
+In both cases, the $R^{2}$ coefficients between the space averages and the power laws are $R^{2}=0.99$.
+We underline that the asymptotic decay of $\langle DIV \rangle_{\textrm{reg.}}$ echoes the asymptotic decay of the maximal Lyapunov characteristic exponent of regular trajectories \citep{gBe76,gCo78}. \\

 We further confirmed our observations by repeating the previous experiment for $4$ frozen values of $K$, namely $K \in \{0.6,1.1,2.6,4\}$.
 The chosen values are representative of phase spaces dominated by stability ($K=0.6$) or chaoticity ($K=4$).
 The intermediate value of $K=1.1$ reflects a mixed phase space regime, where chaotic and regular structures cohabit in a balanced proportion.
 Our previous observations fully extrapolate to these $4$ cases.
-In particular, regular trajectories have their $DIVs$ following closely the curve $N^{\gamma_{\textrm{reg}}}$, with $\gamma_{\textrm{reg}} \le -1$, whilst chaotic trajectories have in average a slower decay rate, close to $-1/2$, as shown in Fig.\,\ref{fig:fig3}.
-A finer analysis was performed as a function of the nonlinearity parameter $K$, although this required reducing the final time to $N=500$.
-We found $\gamma_{\textrm{cht}} \sim -1/2$ to be characteristic of the decay rate of $\langle DIV \rangle$ in the chaotic regime, see Fig.\,\ref{fig:fig4}.
-(The power-laws with pronounced exponents seem to be characteristic of deterministic systems.
+In particular, regular trajectories have their $DIVs$ following closely the curve $N^{\gamma_{\textrm{reg}}}$, with $\gamma_{\textrm{reg}} \le -1$, whilst chaotic trajectories have in average a slower decay rate, close to $-1/2$, as shown in Fig.\,\ref{fig:fig4} and Fig.\,\ref{fig:fig5}. \\

+A finer analysis was performed as a function of the nonlinearity parameter $K$, although this required, for computational convenience, reducing the final time to $N=500$.
+We found $\gamma_{\textrm{cht}} \sim -1/2$ to be characteristic of the decay rate of $\langle DIV \rangle$ in the chaotic regime, see Fig.\,\ref{fig:fig6}.
+(The power laws with pronounced exponents seem to be characteristic of deterministic systems.
 For a stochastic ARMA process, the exponent is much smaller, reflecting the quasi absence of decay rate of $DIV$, see appendix \ref{sec:app1}).
-In appendix \ref{sec:app2}, we present numerical evidences that our results are robust to the parameters of the RPs, that is, when $RR$ varies in a realistic manner or when the norm to gauge the recurrence is changed.
-The appendix \ref{sec:app3} extends our conclusions to two resonant archetypal $1$ degree-of-freedom non-autonomous Hamiltonian models where the divergence $DIV$, computed from the 2-dimensional discretisation of the dynamics via the stroboscopic map, also obeys the laws just described.
-Thus, there is a body of results that supports these numerical findings.\\
+We also underline that the 16th and 84th percentiles, on the chaotic component, tend to be smaller the more chaotic is the system (the larger the $K$).
+On the regular component, the percentiles are rather stable across the whole range of perturbing values. \\

+One may legitimately question the sensitivity of the obtained exponents with respect to the choice of parameters of the RPs.
+The tables \ref{tab:norm} and \ref{tab:RR} present the exponents we found by changing the norms (from $L_{2}$ to $L_{1}$ and $L_{\infty}$ norms) and the recurrence rates (decreasing the nominal value $RR=0.05$ to $RR=0.025$ and increasing it to $RR=0.1$).
+The close similarity of the exponents derived strengthens confidence in the robustness of the power laws with respect to the choice of RPs parameters.